Ancient Greek medicine: Hippocratic medicine

 Surgical tools, 5th century BC.
 Reconstructions based on descriptions within the Hippocratic corpus.
 Thessaloniki Technology Museum.

-The Hippocratic Corpus was a body of writing that opposed ancient beliefs, offering biologically based approaches to disease instead of magical intervention.
-Ancient Greek physicians did not regard disease as being of supernatural origin, i.e., brought about from the dissatisfaction of the gods or demonic possession: "The Greeks developed a system of medicine based on an empirico-rational approach, such that they relied ever more on naturalistic observation, enhanced by practical trial and error experience, abandoning magical and religious justifications of human bodily dysfunction."
-However, in some instances, the fault of the ailment was still placed on the patient and the role of the physician was to conciliate with the gods or exorcise the demon with prayers, spells, and sacrifices.

-The Hippocratic Corpus was primarily focused on Pathology rather than creating a comprehensive Physiology of the human body.
-It is a collection of about seventy early medical works from ancient Greece that are associated with Hippocrates and his students.
+The Hippocratic Corpus is a collection of about seventy early medical works from ancient Greece that are associated with Hippocrates and his students.
+It was primarily focused on pathology rather than creating a comprehensive physiology of the human body.
 Although once thought to have been written by Hippocrates himself, many scholars today believe that these texts were written by a series of authors over several decades.
 Thus its theories and concepts about the human body are not fully systematized and have some inconsistencies.
-Nonetheless it is significant in that it was one of the first attempts to theorized a biological system and biological causes for disease in Greek Science.
+Nonetheless, it is significant in that it was one of the first attempts to theorized a biological system and biological causes for disease in Greek science.
 This is stated in its treatise, "the Sacred Disease", which argues that if all diseases were derived from supernatural sources, biological medicines would not work.

+The Hippocratic Corpus opposed ancient beliefs, offering biologically based approaches to disease instead of magical intervention.
+Ancient Greek physicians did not regard disease as being of supernatural origin, i.e., brought about from the dissatisfaction of the gods or demonic possession: "The Greeks developed a system of medicine based on an empirico-rational approach, such that they relied ever more on naturalistic observation, enhanced by practical trial and error experience, abandoning magical and religious justifications of human bodily dysfunction."
+However, in some instances, the fault of the ailment was still placed on the patient and the role of the physician was to conciliate with the gods or exorcise the demon with prayers, spells, and sacrifices.